 When talking about hitchhiking – whether in the car or in a bar – I get asked many of the same questions.
-In the beginning days I had already compiled a list of Frequently Asked Questions (FAQ, if you’re not familiar with the term) in my dear old notebook.
+In the beginning days, I had already compiled a list of Frequently Asked Questions in my dear old notebook.
 Since some of you might want to ask the same thing, I decided to copy these questions and more here for your benefit.
 Most of the answers are valid for both hitchhiking and traveling solo (as a woman).

 Q. Aren’t you scared when hitchhiking?

 A. No. You can’t be scared.
-I truly believe that fear can be smelled of you, so a potential creep would know (s)he has an advantage.
+I truly believe that fear can be smelled of you, so a potential creep would know they have an advantage.
 My personal experience is that the times I was scared, bad shit would ensue.

 Q. So, do you often flash your tits to get a ride?